Sonic the Hedgehog 2 (16-bit)/Development

 In North America, Sonic 2's box art uses three of these screenshots, rather than images from the final game.

-Between the "Simon Wai" and "beta 4" prototypes lies at least one, but likely two prototypes sent to the gaming press to promote Sonic 2.
+Between the "Simon Wai" and "CENSOR" prototypes lies at least one, but likely two prototypes sent to the gaming press to promote Sonic 2.
 Beta 4 and all later prototypes were only used internally - the following likely shows the last non-final Sonic 2 ROM to be covered by game publications.

 In all of these screenshots, Sonic and Tails have their final animations, but are often seen in zones which were altered (or scrapped!) before release.
 This prototype was also used for the game's manual in North America.